chjj/tty.js/README.md

 Bellard's vt100 for [jslinux](http://bellard.org/jslinux/).

 __WARNING__: tty.js is *not* secure.
-Make sure nobody has access to your terminal but you. tty.js is also unstable right now, terminal compatibility issues will be noticeable.
+Make sure nobody has access to your terminal but you. tty.js is also unstable right now.

 ### bash